My-projects-Files/Mark-8-Jenkins_Repo/README.md

  - Git branch to build
  - Docker image tag
  - environment to deploy

+### Groovy expansion
+Groovy expansion happens before your shell commands run.
+Groovy evaluating ${...} expressions inside Groovy strings (like """ ... """) at pipeline runtime.
+It substitutes ${env.VAR} or ${someGroovyVar} with their actual values.
+The result is a plain string with no ${...} left, which is then passed to the shell.

+      def name = "Alice"
+    sh """
+      echo Hello, ${name}
+    """
+Groovy replaces ${name} with "Alice" before shell runs.
+Shell sees: echo Hello, Alice

+### Shell expansion
+Shell expansion happens after the shell command starts.
+The shell interprets variables like $VAR or ${VAR}, command substitutions, globbing (*), etc. It replaces $VAR with the value of the environment variable available in the shell environment.

+      sh '''
+       echo Hello, $USER
+      '''
+Groovy passes this string as-is (because single quotes prevent Groovy expansion).
+The shell expands $USER using its environment variables.
+Shell outputs: Hello, your-username

 ## AWS EC2 Instance

 - Go to AWS Console